morgangraphics/ansible-role-nvm/README.md

 <a name='#nvm-commands'></a>
 ## Notes on NVM commands
 **NVM commands are a very powerful feature of this role** which takes advantage of the groundwork NVM has set up.
-Leveraging `nvm_commands: []` could potentially eliminate the need for a specific Node role to manage your Node applications.
+Leveraging `nvm_commands` could potentially eliminate the need for a specific Node role to manage your Node applications.

 `nvm run` and `nvm exec` can be used as aliases for the `node` and `npm` command line commands.